puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `name`

 The name of the cluster member that this service belongs to.
 Defaults to the resource title.

 ##### `node_name`

 Required.
 The name of the _node_ that this cluster member is on.
 Refer to the `websphere_node` type for managing the creation of nodes.

 ##### `dmgr_profile`

 Required.
 The name of the DMGR profile that this cluster member is running under.

 Examples: `PROFILE_DMGR_01` or `dmgrProfile01`

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `dmgr_profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `dmgr_host`

 The DMGR host to add this cluster member to.

 This is required if you're exporting the cluster member for a DMGR to collect.
 Otherwise, it's optional.

 ##### `wsadmin_user`